juhot/MPE_Util/README.md

 arm, instrument, name, color and clip firing changes are handled.
 Unfortunately the updates get applied with a tinyish (usually less than 100ms), varying delay.

-Use the script at your own risk, it may brake your Live set or even installation!
+__Use the script at your own risk__, it may brake your Live set or even installation!
 Try it first on a new set, and backup your project when loading it while the script is active (selected as a Control Surface)!

 The script should work on Live 10 (tested with beta) and Live 9 (from 9.7, could work on older versions as well, but it